dborstlap/Restoring-Extremely-Dark-Images-In-Real-Time-1/README.md

 swapoff -a && swapon -a
 ```

-Then till the dataset fully loads into RAM, you may need to clear cache at certain intervals using,
+Then till the dataset loads into RAM, you may need to clear cache at regular intervals using,

 ```
 sudo sh -c "/bin/echo 1 > /proc/sys/vm/drop_caches"
 ```

-We provide dummy [train.py](https://github.com/MohitLamba94/Restoring-Extremely-Dark-Images-In-Real-Time/tree/main/train_test_ours) to give an overview of training and testing.
-Please refer the detailed comments in this file for more information.
+We provide a dummy [train.py](https://github.com/MohitLamba94/Restoring-Extremely-Dark-Images-In-Real-Time/tree/main/train_test_ours) to give an overview of training and testing procedure and provide detailed comments to modify the code to your requiremnts.

 ## Cite Us